Samursky

 About Samursky

-Samursky National Park protects 59,600 hectares of unique Caspian coastal landscapes in the Republic of Dagestan, southernmost Russia.
-The park encompasses the Samur River delta, one of the last remaining natural river deltas along the Caspian Sea coast, featuring extensive wetlands and riparian forests.
+Samursky National Park protects 48,273 hectares of unique Caspian coastal and highland landscapes in the Republic of Dagestan, southernmost Russia.
+[1] The park encompasses two distinct sectors: the Samur River delta, one of the last remaining natural river deltas along the Caspian Sea coast, featuring extensive wetlands and liana-draped riparian forests; and the mountainous Shalbuzdag sector on the northern slopes of the Greater Caucasus, including peaks that mark the southernmost point of Russia.
 Ancient liana forests dominated by Caucasian lianas create jungle-like conditions unique in Russia, with vines draping over hornbeam and oak trees.
-The subtropical climate and rich delta soils support exceptional biodiversity including rare species found nowhere else in the Russian Federation.
-The Samur River forms the international boundary with Azerbaijan, making transboundary conservation cooperation essential for ecosystem integrity.
+[1] The Samur River forms the international boundary with Azerbaijan, making transboundary conservation cooperation essential for ecosystem integrity.
 Coastal wetlands serve as critical stopover habitat for millions of migratory birds traveling between Africa, the Middle East, and Central Asia.
-The region represents the northernmost extent of several subtropical plant and animal species, creating biogeographic significance far beyond its modest size.
 Local Lezgin communities maintain traditional orchards and fishing practices within the delta, contributing to a cultural landscape shaped over millennia.

 Wildlife Ecosystems

 The forest supports a diverse wildlife population, including mammals such as wild boar, jungle cats, and jackals.
 The area is particularly important for birdlife, serving as a crucial stopover point for migratory birds along the Caspian flyway.
-Over 250 bird species have been recorded here, including several endangered species.
-The forest's waterways support various fish species, while the understory harbors numerous reptile and amphibian species.
+Over 300 bird species have been recorded here, with the national park hosting approximately 38% of all bird species known in Russia.
+[1] The forest's waterways support various fish species, while the understory harbors numerous reptile and amphibian species.

 Flora Ecosystems

-The Samursky Forest is home to over 1,000 plant species, including many rare and endemic varieties.
-The forest canopy is dominated by oak, hornbeam, and elm trees, with some specimens reaching ages of 100-150 years.
-The understory features a rich variety of lianas, including wild grape vines.
+The Samursky National Park is home to over 1,000 plant species across its two sectors, including many rare and endemic varieties.
+[1] The delta sector supports over 500 species of vascular plants.
+The forest canopy is dominated by oak, hornbeam, and elm trees, with the understory featuring a rich variety of lianas, including wild grape vines.
 The forest also contains valuable medicinal plants and rare species listed in Russia's Red Book of endangered species.

 Geology